ARTICLE AT A GLANCE

 10. Hire help for virtual nutrition counseling to ensure you are acting on the right things that will help you progress with your goals and above all improve your wellness the most.

-What are 3 key takeaways to protect yourself from COVID-19 from a dietitian’s perspective?
+What are 3 key takeaways to protect yourself from COVID-19 and the flu from a dietitian’s perspective?

 - Choose a lifestyle and diet that sets you up for optimal blood sugar control.